Academic Catalog and Handbooks

 Department Chair: Donald Fischer

 Exercise science is a broad discipline that examines the biological, mechanical, sociocultural, and behavioral aspects of human movement with primary application to human health, exercise, and sport performance.
-Students completing the Exercise and Health Science degree will study how and why humans engage in and respond to physical activity through an academic skills-based curriculum that promotes ethical, client-centered, and evidence-based decision making.
+Students completing the Exercise and Health Science degree will study how and why humans engage in and respond to exercise and sport through an academic skills-based curriculum that promotes ethical, client-centered, and evidence-based decision making.
 Through integrative and interdisciplinary courses, rich undergraduate research experiences, and meaningful internship and service opportunities, students gain valuable real-world experience and practice the skills necessary to function effectively as exercise and health professionals.

 Assessment